singnet/dev-portal/workshops/docker-snet/examples/02-grpc-service/index.md

 comments: true

 # Hero section
-title: Example 2: Write & Publish gRPC Python Service
+title: "Example 2: Write & Publish gRPC Python Service"
 description: This example shows you how to write and publish a gRPC Python service

 # extralink box